Vi (text editor): Creation

 vi was derived from a sequence of UNIX command line editors, starting with ed, which was a line editor designed to work well on teleprinters, rather than display terminals.
-Within AT&T Corporation, where ed originated, people seemed to be happy with an editor as basic and unfriendly as ed, George Coulouris recalls:
+Within Bell Labs, where ed originated, people seemed to be happy with an editor as basic and unfriendly as ed, George Coulouris recalls:

 [...] for many years, they had no suitable terminals.
 They carried on with TTYs and other printing terminals for a long time, and when they did buy screens for everyone, they got Tektronix 4014s.
 These were large storage tube displays.
 You can't run a screen editor on a storage-tube display as the picture can't be updated.
 Thus it had to fall to someone else to pioneer screen editing for Unix, and that was us initially, and we continued to do so for many years.

 Coulouris considered the cryptic commands of ed to be only suitable for "immortals", and thus in February 1976, he enhanced ed (using Ken Thompson's ed source as a starting point) to make em (the "editor for mortals") while acting as a lecturer at Queen Mary College.
 The em editor was designed for display terminals and was a single-line-at-a-time visual editor.
 It was one of the first programs on Unix to make heavy use of "raw terminal input mode", in which the running program, rather than the terminal device driver, handled all keystrokes.
 When Coulouris visited UC Berkeley in the summer of 1976, he brought a DECtape containing em, and showed the editor to various people.
 Some people considered this new kind of editor to be a potential resource hog, but others, including Bill Joy, were impressed.

 Inspired by em, and by their own tweaks to ed, Bill Joy and Chuck Haley, both graduate students at UC Berkeley, took code from em to make en, and then "extended" en to create ex version 0.1.
 After Haley's departure, Bruce Englar encouraged Joy to redesign the editor, which he did June through October 1977 adding a full-screen visual mode to ex—which came to be vi.